 Sardinia is a Mediterranean island not very well known to a lot of travellers.
 The volunteers would be taught how to make wine.
-Every weekend in the summer each town has its own festival for its patron saint and visitors are welcome to these affairs.
+We can't offer much in the way of cultural exchange except every weekend in the summer each town has its own festival for its patron saint and visitors are welcome to these affairs.
 There is local food, music and dancing.

 The volunteers we are looking would mostly be required to help in the vineyard and vegetable plot although we might ask for a bit of help with building work.
-In May and June the work needed is mostly weeding and tying the vines to the wires and tending the vegetable plot.
+From March to June the work is varied from pruning the vines, though not the most interesting bit, it is the most important part as that dictates how much fruit we'll get.
+Then it's mostly weeding and tying the vines to the wires and tending the vegetable plot.
 September would be picking the grapes. by hand, carrying them grapes to the crusher, about 50-150 metres away. feeding the fruit into the crusher and clearing up.
 A few days later the juice and fruit is put into the press and then into the vats.
-You would not be working alone, one or both of us will be working with you, too.
+Unfortunately, the wine you help to make won't be ready for drinking for about five months but there is always the previous year's wine, if it's good enough!
+You might be be working alone, more likely, one or both of us will be with you.
 We are not a commercial business we just make wine for friends.
 So if you are interested in how to make wine, and though we are small the process is the same as the very big wine makers. come and see us.

 English with a bit of Italian